flywire/python_ooo_dev_tools/docs/dev_docs/tute_ss.rst

 There is just one sheet in the ``censuspopdata.xlsx`` spreadsheet, named 'Population by Census Tract', and each row holds the data for a single census tract.
 The columns are the tract number ``A``, the state abbreviation ``B``, the county name ``C``, and the population of the tract ``D``.

 Open a new file editor tab and enter the following code.
 Save the file as ``readCensusExcel.py``.
+Now it's up to you, the best way to learn about efficient data processing is to run this code which will probably take about 20 minutes to process a huge amount of data.
+Alternatively you can skip this step and follow on.

 .. tabs::